 How to Apply / Contact: If you are interested in the position described below, please send your resume and indicate in an accompanying message the position(s) for which you are applying.
 Please send your information to email@example.com.
 If you have questions, you may telephone Chuck Allard at (508) 228-1885.

-- leading maritime-focused lessons, setting up/taking down activities, and keeping materials clean, in order, and fully stocked.
+- Led maritime-focused, hands-on lessons, set up/took down activities, and kept materials clean, in order, and fully stocked.

-- We seek an individual with a background in education, public history, museum education or a related field.
+- We seek an individual with a background in education, public history, museum education, or related field.

-- Preferred candidates will have experience working specifically with primary-aged children and families, have excellent public-facing communication skills, and possess experience in project-based learning.
+- Preferred candidates will have experience working with primary-aged children and families, have great communication skills, and possess experience in project-based learning.

 How to Apply / Contact: If you are interested in the position described below, please send your resume and indicate in an accompanying message the position(s) for which you are applying.
 Please send your information to firstname.lastname@example.org.
 If you have questions, you may call Evan Schwanfelder at 508-228-2505